-1. Stop the Navigator Metadata Server, delete it from existing host, and add it to a new host.

-- 2. If the Solr data path is not on NFS/SAN, move the data to the same path on the new host. - 3.
+- 1. Stop the Navigator Metadata Server, delete it from existing host, and add it to a new host. - 2.
+If the storage directory is not on NFS/SAN, move the data to the same path on the new host. - 3.
 Start the Navigator Metadata Server.